kostasCH20/FireEmergency_AR_System/README.md

     * Show/Hide **Active Fires** and **Fire Spread** simulations.
     * Select **Team Members** or **POIs** to initiate navigation.
 5.  **Navigation:** Select a destination on the map or a team member; follow the 3D arrows projected in your view to reach the target.
+6. **Fire and Weather Monitoring:** Toggle the respective panels to view active fire locations and localized weather forecasts.

 ## Tech Stack

 * **Engine:** Unity